MichaelAz/Amanda/README.md

 Amanda
 ======

-Amanda is a library that makes exposing an API via Nancy even easier
+Amanda is a library that makes exposing an API via Nancy even easier.
+[Get it on NuGet](https://nuget.org/packages/Amanda/)

 Easier Than Nancy?!
 No way!
 --------------------------------------------